-When using the @PostFilter annotation, Spring Security iterates through the returned collection and removes any elements for which the supplied expression is false.
+When using the @PostFilter annotation, Spring Security iterates through the returned collection or map and removes any elements for which the supplied expression is false.
+For an array, a new array instance will be returned containing filtered elements.
 The name filterObject refers to the current object in the collection.
+In case when a map is used it will refer to the current Map.Entry object which allows one to use filterObject.key or filterObject.value in the expresion.
 You can also filter before the method call, using @PreFilter, though this is a less common requirement.
 The syntax is just the same, but if there is more than one argument which is a collection type then you have to select one by name using the filterTarget property of this annotation.